mechunderlyingbehavior/locomotion/README.md

 goes well, you should be able to run `import extendDTW` in your Python shell now.

+#### Step 3: Check if the installation worked

+To ensure that the package was installed properly, run the jupyer notebook `installation_check.ipynb`, which is located in the main folder.
+Follow through the notebook, which will run through the basic functions of the package.
+If the package is installed properly, it should be able to generate a small sample dataset and run the BDD on it.

 ## Data format

 ### File Format